Covid-19: AREA COURT CLOSURES AND THINGS TO KNOW ON HOW TO GET YOUR CASE MOVING!

 As of March 27, 2020, the Chief Judge of the Fourth Circuit issued an Administrative order that sets out different rules on how this major metropolitan courthouse will operate and who will be allowed access.
 The more common examples of persons with access are those who have a case on that day’s calendar (and their attorney), those needing an Injunction for protection, victim’s wanting to appear at a sentencing hearing, or other defined “essential business”.
 This order does not affect those employees who work in the courthouse or other designated persons who are required to conduct business at the courthouse.
 Any person who has been diagnosed with COVID-19 may not enter the courthouse.

 Important emergency criminal hearings such as bond motions or sentencing hearings for in custody persons whos sentence will be time served (and eligible for immediate release) can be added to the docket rather quickly by filing said request with the applicable presiding judge.
 This applies to felony or misdemeanor cases.
-For a schedule of misdemeanor cases in Duval County that have been passed, please contact your lawyer or see the full schedule at here.
+For a schedule of misdemeanor cases in Duval County that have been passed, please contact your lawyer.

 All hearings are to be conducted by telephone or video conference.
 Cases involving domestic violence Injunction hearings will operate a bit differently.
 Requests for hearings in these cases should be directed to email@example.com.
 The Clerk’s office will continue to accept the initial Petitions for injunctions for protection, however hearings on cases not identified as “Priority Hearings” will be scheduled within four weeks of issuance of the temporary injunction.
 Injunction Hearings may be set up using either telephonic or video conferencing.